 Alcohol Counseling Certification

 Many certificate programs in alcohol and drug counseling require students to complete a certain number of hours of work experience in addition to coursework, applying their class instruction to actual settings.
 Below are listed some typical class topics:

 - Treatment plans

 - Case management

-According to projections by the U.S. Bureau of Labor Statistics (BLS), substance abuse and behavioral disorder counselors can expect a 22% employment growth between 2014 and 2024 (www.bls.gov).
+According to projections by the U.S. Bureau of Labor Statistics (BLS), substance abuse, behavioral disorder, and mental health counselors can expect a 22% employment growth between 2018 and 2028 (www.bls.gov).
 The BLS theorized that this faster-than-average growth will be due to the decreasing stigma associated with alcohol and drug addictions, inspiring more people to seek counseling.
-In May 2015, the BLS reported that the median wage for substance abuse and behavioral disorder counselors was $39,980 a year.
+In May 2018, the BLS reported that the median wage for substance abuse and behavioral disorder counselors was $41,070 a year.

 Continuing Education and Certification Information

 States administer their own certification so requirements will vary, but certificate programs aim to meet state requirements so graduates may pass the exams.
 Formerly the National Association for Alcoholism and Drug Abuse Counselors (NAADAC), the Association for Addiction Professionals offers national certification (www.naadac.org).
 Individuals may pursue different designations, such as National Certified Addiction Counselor (NCAC) Levels I and II and Master Addiction Counselor (MAC).
 The NCAC and MAC certifications require candidates to possess a state certificate or license as a substance abuse counselor or in their profession, like Licensed Social Worker or Licensed Professional Counselor.
 Full-time or supervised experience is mandatory, and education requirements need to be met for certain certifications.